Mirantis named a Challenger in 2024 Gartner® Magic Quadrant™ for Container Management | Learn More

 What about MKE 3?

 MKE 4 is a new architecture that shares a web UI and essential functionality with earlier MKE versions (the current version of MKE 3.7).
 MKE 4 will offer new levels of flexibility and operational agility to many current MKE users.
-But – one thing MKE 4 does not do is support Swarm and Kubernetes dual-mode orchestration – a unique feature of MKE 3 that many customers depend on.
+But – one thing MKE 4 does not do is support Swarm and Kubernetes dual-mode orchestration – a unique feature of MKE 3 that some Mirantis customers depend on.

 For this reason, Mirantis will continue developing and evolving the MKE 3 dual-orchestrator architecture, which now has its own long-term roadmap.
 MKE 3.8 will be delivered towards the year’s end (watch this space for news).
 P.S.
 MKE Virtualization (KubeVirt) is already available free for MKE 3.7.15.